 You kill all the lice.
 You think you’ve gotten rid of everything, but you leave a few lice eggs in the hair.
 Those lice eggs hatch within a few days, and, shortly, those lice begin laying eggs.
 Within a few weeks, you have a full infestation all over again.
 You go around and around in this circle of “getting lice back” from yourself.

-The fastest, easiest, and most effective way to get rid of lice eggs is with the MyLiceAdvice Technique.
+I teach the fastest, easiest, and most effective way to get rid of lice eggs in Get Rid of Lice Like a Pro!

 Some lice are likely becoming resistant to tea tree oil, just as they have with over the counter treatments.

 For centuries lice have mutated by “survival of the fittest.”
 The same concept is true for lice becoming immune to tea tree oil.
 Lice that are genetically unaffected by tea tree oil are more likely to thrive and thus pass on their genetic resistance as tea tree oil gains in popularity.

 #3- High Doses Can Cause Scalp Irritation

 Tea tree oil in concentrations able to kill head lice may cause skin reactions, especially on young children.
 The best way to decrease skin reactions is to dilute tea tree in a carrier oil such as coconut oil, olive oil, or almond oil.
 I’ll talk about this in-depth in the Tutorial Section of this article.